pangeo-data/pangeo/docs/setup_guides/cloud.rst

   $ openssl rand -hex 32

+Replace `<SECRET>` in the `secretToken` section with the output of this (note: you will stilll need the quotes around this value)

 Pangeo.pydata.org uses `GitHub OAuth Callback`_, (or `GitHub OAuth for developers`_) to authenticate users.
-The ``clientSecret`` token needs to be obtained via github.

 This authentication method needs an IP or domain name to work.
 This should be the IP you've reserved above, if you don't have a domain name yet.
 Insert